oitofelix/qdot-8086/index.md

 ### Operators

-An operator is a symbol used in stack-based expressions to transform the stack and/or variable's values.  _QDot_ has operators analogous to almost every _C_ language operator and a few more.
-Suppose that `a`, `b` and `c` refer to the three stack's top-most values, in this order from top to bottom, `var` refers to a global or local variable, and `id` to a function symbol.
+An operator is a symbol used in stack-based expressions to transform the stack and/or variable values.  _QDot_ has operators analogous to almost every _C_ language operator and a few more.
+Suppose that `a`, `b` and `c` refer to the three top-most stack values, in this order from top to bottom, `var` refers to a global or local variable, and `id` to a function symbol.
 The operators work as follow: